compendium-tech/stemulateprogram.com/README.md

 ## STEMulate Research Program Website

-### What is this?
+### What is this webside used for?

-Website made for STEMulate Research program for bringing in new students and accepting applications.
+This website is made for STEMulate Research program for bringing in new students and accepting applications.

 ### What is STEMulate Research Program?